MicrosoftDocs/power-platform/power-platform/admin/field-level-security.md

 ## Overview of column-level security
 Column-level security is available for the default columns on most out-of-box tables, custom columns, and custom columns on custom tables.
 Column-level security is managed by the security profiles.
 To implement column-level security, a system administrator performs the following tasks.

 1. Enable column security on one or more columns for a given table.
+1. Select an optional masking rule (**preview**).

-2. Associate one more existing security profile, or create one or more new security profiles to grant the appropriate access to specific users or teams.
+1. Associate one more existing security profile, or create one or more new security profiles to grant the appropriate access to specific users or teams.

 A security profile determines the following: